Spiced Life Conversation

 Emotional Dependency: Out of a severe fear of rejection, codependents look for external happiness, latching onto whoever or whatever they think can provide satisfaction.

-Due to my history, I unconsciously created a one-sided, codependent marriage.
+Due to my history of Complex Relational Trauma, I unconsciously created a one-sided, codependent marriage.
 I didn't know what it felt like to trust my own decisions or feel safe expanding my life as an individual.

 If this story feels familiar, you are not alone.
-Millions of high-functioning women quietly disappear inside their daily routines.
+Millions of high-functioning women quietly disappear inside their daily routines and loved ones' lives.
 From the outside, your life looks perfect:

 -